-$$RO_2 + NO \rightarrow RO + NO_2$$ (R3a)
+$RO_2 + NO \rightarrow RO + NO_2$ (R3a)

-$$RO_2 + NO + M \rightarrow RONO_2 + M$$ (R3b)
+$RO_2 + NO + M \rightarrow RONO_2 + M$ (R3b)

-(R3a) goes on to produce ozone by NO2 photolysis, while (R3b) produces isoprene nitrates and can be a major sink for NOx (Liang et al., 1998).
+a major sink for NOx (Liang et al., 1998).
 Isoprene nitrate chemistry is highly uncertain, as reviewed by Horowitz et al. (2007).
 Isoprene nitrate yields R3b/ (R3ab R3b) range in the literature from 4 to 15%, and the fate of these nitrates (in particular whether they recycle NOx or represent terminal sinks) remains largely unknown (Giacopelli et al., 2005).
 A recent chamber study by Paulot et al. (2008) finds a 11% yield of isoprene nitrates with 50% regeneration of NOx upon subsequent oxidation.
 There may also be substantial production of isoprene nitrates from oxidation of isoprene by the nitrate radical but this is even less understood (Horowitz et al., 2007).Wu et al. (2008a) find that their assumed isoprene nitrate yield of 12%, with no NOx recycling, is responsible for their lack of sensitivity of ozone to climate change in the southeastern U.S. Racherla and Adams (2006) did not include isoprene nitrate formation in their model and find by contrast a large ozone sensitivity to climate change in that region.